 Getting ready for launch

-Computers verify that all systems are 'nominal' – the word that engineers use to refer to correct readings – and then the rocket's main engines ignite and the spacecraft begins its journey into space.
+The rollout to the pad takes place a few days ahead of launch.
+The rocket itself, however, is not fuelled until shortly before.
+In the last minutes before ignition, lots of data pass between the rocket and mission control.
+Computers verify that all systems are 'nominal' – the word that engineers use to refer to correct readings – and after the launch director has given the go ahead for launch, the final part of the countdown is executed leading then the rocket's main engines ignition, after which the spacecraft begins its journey into space.